8 Ways Your Body Makes Energy You've Probably Never Heard Of

 Next time you’re feeling low on energy, don’t turn to caffeine, turn to ATP.

 Energy is life.
 Our bodies are an intricately complex system built for the essential work of generating and dispersing energy.
 And our mitochondria are these little energy-making machines inside almost every single one of our cells.
-But believe it or not, we’re the ones in control of how much energy they make.
-Our lifestyle habits have a huge effect on how much energy our cells create.
+But believe it or not, we’re the ones in control of how much energy they generate.
+Our lifestyle habits have a huge effect on how much energy our cells generate.
 The more active we are, the more energy our cells require, which then causes our mitochondria to increase its density to match those needs.
 But the reverse is also true.
 A sedentary lifestyle can signal to the body to create less energy, and actually inhibit our body’s natural production of its most vital energy resources.

 Here’s a glimpse at what’s going on at a cellular level when it comes to energy.